John Henry Eldred Jr. Foundation

 3. Go Deep, Not Shallow: Articulate how your work addresses root causes of community challenges.
 Surface-level solutions are less likely to resonate than systemic change approaches.

 5. Be Flexible in Your Ask: The foundation offers multiple funding pathways (capacity building, growth/resilience, operational sustainability) and supports various uses from capital to operating costs.
-Consider what your organization truly needs for maximum impact.
+Consider what your organisation truly needs for maximum impact.

 References